-The Local and Central Federation Bodies, through the combined Finance Pay and Personnel Committees, review the academy's periodic budget performance report as presented to it by the Chief Operating Officer.
-With this report featuring the income and expenditure and the projected year-end position against budget, governors are able to challenge academy spending decisions with a view to ensuring best value within the current funding climate.
+The Local and Central Federation Bodies, through the Finance Committee, review the academy's periodic budget performance report as presented to it by the Chief Financial Officer.
+With this report featuring the income and expenditure and the projected yearend position against budget, governors are able to challenge academy spending decisions with a view to ensuring best value within the current funding climate.